 Prokaryotic cells are the cells without the nucleus.
 Bacteria and other unicellular organisms are examples of Prokaryotic cells.

 Every cell structure has some specific functions.
-Here we would discuss the functions of the main cell components: plasma membrane, cytoplasm, and nucleus.
+Here we would discuss the functions of the different cell organelles.

 Cytoplasm is a primary component of the cell where all the cell structures are embedded within it.
 It is a jelly-like liquid component that combines the cell membrane and the nucleus.
 Most of the chemical reactions within a cell take place in this cytoplasm.
 Other cell organelles including endoplasmic reticulum, vacuoles, mitochondria, ribosomes, are all suspended in this cytoplasm.